 Webster Certification signals trust.

 Not all chiropractors are certified in this technique and proper training and certification are very important.
 You can be sure that your Webster Certified Chiropractor has been properly trained in the technique by an international organization recognized far beyond the chiropractic profession.
 Your doctor’s relationship to the ICPA demonstrates ongoing education and commitment to the families they serve.
-Dr. Wattier has been a member of the International Chiropractic Pediatric Association ( www.icpa4kids.org) since 2002, received her Webster Technique certification in 2003, awarded her fellowship in 2004, and continues to stay up to date with their ongoing continuing education classes.
-Dr. Michelle is currently working with the ICPA towards her next certification by the Academy Council of Chiropractic Pediatrics.
-She is also an active member of the Association of Pre and Perinatal Psychology and Health (APPPAH) and working through their Pre-Natal and Peri-Natal Educator (PPNE) Certificate Program.
+Dr. Wattier has been a member of the International Chiropractic Pediatric Association ( www.icpa4kids.org) since 2002, received her Webster Technique certification in 2003, awarded her fellowship with the ICPA in 2004, and continues to stay up to date with their ongoing continuing education classes.
+Dr. Michelle Wattier is also the only chiropractor in the Cedar Valley area to be certified by the Academy Council of Chiropractic Pediatrics.
+She is also an active member of the Association of Pre and Perinatal Psychology and Health (APPPAH) and currently working on a Pre-Natal and Peri-Natal Educator (PPNE) Certificate Program.

 The Webster technique is a very specific type of analysis and chiropractic adjustment focusing on the biomechanics of the pregnant mother's pelvis.
 The Webster Technique is used to reduce sacral and sacroiliac joint (SIJ) dysfunction, allowing baby to move into its own best possible position for birth naturally in the womb.
 This analysis and adjustment helps to restore proper alignment and motion to the sacrum and pelvis, thus leading to decreased intrauterine constraint, and the neuro-biomechanical function of the pelvis is facilitated and improved.
 These sacral and pelvic subluxations may contribute to difficult labor for the mother (i.e., dystocia).
 Dystocia can be caused by inadequate uterine function, pelvic contraction, or baby mal-presentation.
 Correction of this sacral subluxation may have a beneficial effect on all of these causes of dystocia.
 This technique can also be applied in the chiropractic care of any weight bearing individual (i.e., pregnant or not, males and females, and children) as a valid sacral analysis and adjustment.